CandiceYou24/FinRL/finrl-contest-task-1/README.md

   Updates:

-  (1) Add agents for PPO, Discrete PPO, A2C, Discrete A2C, and Discrete SAC are added.
+  (1) Add agents for PPO, Discrete PPO, A2C, Discrete A2C, and Discrete SAC.
-  (2) Remove AgentTwinD3QN, as it is implemented the same way as DoubleDQN (should add new actor).
+  (2) Remove AgentTwinD3QN, as it is implemented the same way as DoubleDQN (should add new actor when time allows).

 - `erl_net.py`: Neural network structures used in the reinforcement learning algorithm.

   Updates:

-  Add actor and critic neural networks for PPO, Discrete PPO, SAC, and Discrete SAC are added.
+  Add actor and critic neural networks for PPO, Discrete PPO, SAC, and Discrete SAC.

 - `erl_evaluator.py`: Evaluates the performance of the reinforcement learning agent.